Tinne Gilis

 Tinne Gilis (born 29 October 1997) is a Belgian professional squash player.
 She reached a career high ranking of number 5 in the world during November 2024.

 Career

 As the 7th seed, Gilis was knocked out by top seed Nour El Sherbini in the quarter-final round at the 2024 PSA Women's World Squash Championship.

 In May 2024, Gillis helped Belgium win their first ever European Squash Team Championships.
 Later that year in December 2024, Gillis helped Belgium win the bronze medal at the 2024 Women's World Team Squash Championships.

+In March 2026, she won her 8th PSA title after securing victory in the New Zealand Open during the 2025–26 PSA Squash Tour.

 Personal life

 Tinne's older sister, Nele Coll (née Gilis) is also a squash player and her fellow competitor on the PSA World Tour.
 Her younger brother Jo Gilis is a professional footballer in Belgium who has represented the Belgian national under-16 and under-17 football teams.